keycloak/keycloak-containers/README.md

-# Keycloak legacy container image
+# Legacy Keycloak container image

-Keycloak is an Open Source Identity and Access Management solution for modern Applications and Services.

 This repository contains Docker images related to the legacy WildFly distribution of Keycloak.

+**NOTE: This container image is deprecated and will reach EOL with [Keycloak 20](https://www.keycloak.org/2022/03/releases).
-For the new Quarkus based distribution check out the new [container guide](https://www.keycloak.org/server/containers).
+Consider migrating to the [container image for the new Quarkus based Keycloak](https://github.com/keycloak/keycloak/tree/main/quarkus/container).**

 ## Help and Documentation